Certain team options are only available with paid plans. To learn which roles are available with your plan, go to your web dashboard.

 * Workspace Editors can’t move or delete any API.
 They must have the API Admin role on APIs they want to move or delete.

-** On Professional and Enterprise plans, an Admin for a workspace must request to change its visibility to public.
+** On Enterprise plans, an Admin for a workspace must request to change its visibility to public.
 This request will go to the Community Manager.
-On Basic and Free plans, or if a team has no Community Manager assigned, an Admin for a workspace can control its visibility.
+On Team plans, if a team has no Community Manager assigned, an Admin for a workspace can control its visibility.

 At the element level, you can assign roles to team members that decide their level of access to the following elements: